-The District will direct the County Treasurer to invest its cash balances in compliance with the San Juan County Investment Policy and in a manner designed primarily to ensure monies are available for their intended purposes when they are needed and also to ensure that any earnings on those investments will be allocated to the District.
+5.1.
+Investment of Funds.
+The District will direct the County Treasurer to invest the funds in its Reserve Funds and its cash balances in compliance with the San Juan County Investment Policy and in a manner designed primarily to ensure monies are available for their intended purposes when they are needed and also to ensure that any earnings on those investments will be allocated to the District.
 The District shall periodically review the San Juan County Investment Policy to ensure that its objectives remain aligned with the District's objectives related to safety, liquidity, and yield.